-We first make pairwise comparisons among the 1225 unique pairs of model instantiations.
-Having quantitative measures for dissimilarities among the networks, we quantified the within-family resemblances and between-family contrasts among the models.
-Finally, we define a measure for family distinction and compare how families vary with respect to this measure.
+We first make pairwise comparisons among the 1225 unique pairs of model instantiations at their final state after 1 million rewiring attempts.
+Having quantitative measures for dissimilarities among the networks, we quantify the within-family resemblances and between-family contrasts among the models.
+Finally, we define a measure for family distinction ,in order to compare how families vary with respect to this measure.

 Family resemblances and differentiations